marcusolsson/obsidian-plugin-docs/docs/concepts/workspace.md

     tabs --> Z((Leaf))
 ```

-- A split node lays out its child nodes one after another along a vertical or horizontal direction.
+- A split item lays out its child items one after another along a vertical or horizontal direction.
-- A tabs node only displays one child node at a time and hides the others.
+- A tabs item only displays one child item at a time and hides the others.

-The workspace has three special split nodes under it: _left_, _right_, and _root_.
+The workspace has three special split items under it: _left_, _right_, and _root_.
 The following diagram shows a example of what a typical workspace could look like:

 ```mermaid
 flowchart TD